2016 In Review Fast Facts

 October 7-8 - Hurricane Matthew hits Florida, Georgia, South Carolina and North Carolina, leading to record-breaking flooding and millions of power outages.
 At least 45 US deaths are blamed on the storm.
 Before hitting the United States, Hurricane Matthew tore through Haiti on October 4, killing more than 500 people.

-October 22 - AT&T announces an $85-billion deal to buy Time Warner, the parent company of CNN.
+October 22 - AT&T announces an $85 billion deal to buy Time Warner, the parent company of CNN.

 October 28 - In a letter to Congress, FBI Director James Comey says the FBI is reviewing new emails related to Hillary Clinton's time as secretary of state.
 The emails were discovered as part of an investigation into former Congressman Anthony Weiner and were sent or received by his wife, Clinton aide Huma Abedin.